Codeine, phenylephrine, and promethazine

 What other drugs will affect codeine, phenylephrine, and promethazine?

-Taking codeine, phenylephrine, and promethazine with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
-Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using codeine, phenylephrine, and promethazine with other drugs that slow your breathing can cause dangerous side effects or death.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 Tell your doctor about all your current medicines, especially: